 All our regulated companies will be on the FCA register, along with a legitimate email address and phone number for the firm.
 Companies authorised by the FCA will have a reference number but please be aware that scammers often copy these numbers in an attempt to appear legitimate.

-Our website will always be www.liontrust.co.uk or www.liontrust.eu.
+Our website address is www.liontrust.co.uk or www.liontrust.eu.
 Always type the address in yourself rather than clicking on a link sent via email or text.
+N.B.
+We will be migrating to www.liontrust.com in 2025.

 Red flags for fake websites: